HoloArchivists/fc2-live-dl/README.md

   --quality {150Kbps,400Kbps,1.2Mbps,2Mbps,3Mbps,sound}
                         Quality of the stream to download.
 Default is 3Mbps.
   --latency {low,high,mid}
                         Stream latency.
 Select a higher latency if experiencing stability issues.
 Default is mid.
   -o OUTPUT, --output OUTPUT
                         Set the output filename format.
-Supports formatting options similar to youtube- dl.
-Default is '%(channel_id)s-%(date)s-%(title)s.%(ext)s'
+Supports formatting options similar to youtube-dl.
+Default is
+                        '%(channel_id)s-%(date)s-%(title)s.%(ext)s'

                         Available format options:
                             channel_id (string): ID of the broadcast
                             channel_name (string): broadcaster's profile name
-                            date (string): current date and time in the format YYYY-MM-DD_HHMMSS ext (string): file extension
+                        date (string): current date and time in the format YYYY-MM-DD_HHMMSS
+                            ext (string): file extension
-                            title (string): title of the live broadcast --save-chat           Save live chat into a json file.
+                            title (string): title of the live broadcast --write-chat          Save live chat into a json file.
+  --write-info-json     Dump output stream information into a json file.
+  --write-thumbnail     Download thumbnail into a file --wait                Wait until the broadcast goes live, then start
+                        recording.
+  --poll-interval POLL_INTERVAL
+                        How many seconds between checks to see if broadcast is live.
+Default is 5.
+  --log-level {silent,error,warn,info,debug,trace}
+                        Log level verbosity.
+Default is info.
 ```

 ## Notes